Phil Mickelson, no pressure for a week full of incentives

 “It’s in my backyard.
 I have the opportunity to prepare properly and I wanted to do the right job,” he added.

-To get it, Mickelson He admitted that he completely isolated himself from the outside world and that he doesn’t feel any kind of extra pressure either.
+To get it, Mickelson He admitted that he completely isolated himself from the outside world and that he doesn’t feel any extra pressure either.

 “I turned off all the noise.
 I turned off my phone.
 I turned off a lot of other things so I could focus on this week and really give my best chance to try to play my best.
 Now, you always need a little luck, you always need things please join in and click but I know I’m playing well and I just wanted to give myself every opportunity to play at my best. “